BenSturmfels/python-securepay/README.rst

         # Refund declined.
 Error message is in pay_attempt['bank_response_text']

-TODO
+To Do
 -----

+* remove dependency on `PyTZ`
-* remove dependency on pytz
+* remove dependency on `LXML`
-* make payments live by default
 * display warnings for error code payments against debug
 * add credit authorisation
-* update tests to mock out live gateway public testing account?
+* update tests to mock out live gateway
 * add detailed logging
 * merge in reconciliation tool
+* return payment date, usually current day, but if after 10pm AEST is the following day - help with reporting and reconciliation